Ruth Bader Ginsburg was

 When Ruth Ginsburg arrived to take her junior justice’s seat at the far end of the Supreme Court’s bench on the first Monday of October 1993, the setting was familiar to her, even if the view was different.
 She had previously stood on the other side of that bench, arguing cases that were to become legal landmarks.

 Again, on abortion, Justice Ginsburg was consistent if not always principled.
 In 2020, in June Medical Services v.
 Russo, she voted to strike down a Louisiana pro-life law that saves the unborn from abortion and protects women’s health by requiring abortionists to have hospital admitting privileges for patient emergencies.
-She questioned the necessity of the law, arguing that most women who get abortions do not require medical treatment afterward.
-On 29 June, the SCOTUS announced, in a 5 v 4 decision, that the 2014 Louisiana law was unlawful.
+She questioned the necessity of the law, arguing that most women who get abortions do not require medical treatment afterwards.
+On 29 June, the SCOTUS announced, in a 5 v.
+4 decision, that the 2014 Louisiana law was unlawful.

 In 2016, she joined the majority for Whole Woman's Health v.
 Hellerstedt, a case which struck down parts of a 2013 Texas law regulating abortion providers.
 In her written opinion, Ginsburg claimed that the legislation was not aimed at protecting women's health, as Texas had said, but rather to impede women's access to abortion.
 In 2007, she was in the minority of a 5 to 4 decision in Gonzales v.
 Carhart which upheld a federal law restricting partial-birth abortions – she considered that the procedure was not safe for women.
 In his majority opinion, Justice Kennedy said the law was justified in part to protect women from the regret they might feel after undergoing the procedure.
 That stance, Justice Ginsburg objected to as ‘an anti-abortion shibboleth’ – the notion that women regret their abortions – for which the Court ‘concededly has no reliable evidence.’
 The majority’s ‘way of thinking,’ she wrote in her dissent, ‘reflects ancient notions about women’s place in the family and under the Constitution – ideas that have long since been discredited.’
 In 2000, in the case of Stenberg v.
 Carhart, she joined in the Court's majority opinion striking down Nebraska’s partial-birth abortion law.